 Check Playa Paraiso

-Tulum’s beach road is split between the north, where there are great public beaches and at the very end impressive Mayan ruins, and south, where all the ecolodges and extravagant resorts with their private beaches are located.
+Tulum’s beach road is split between the north, where there are great public beaches and, at the very end, impressive Mayan ruins, and the south, where all the ecolodges and extravagant resorts with their private beaches are located.

 Visit Chichen Itza